 Candidates commit to a placement education experience in a 'Teaching Hospital,' from September to April.
-The basic areas of ministerial practice within the placement site are typically as follows: integrated pastoral care ministry serving patients and their families, within a clinical environment, where relevant including critical and emergency care; leading or participating in hospital liturgies and services in the chapel, mortuary, ward, or bedside; and, professional relationship building and pastoral care of staff, strengthening the pastoral care department.
+The basic areas of ministerial practice within the acute general placement site are typically as follows: Integrated pastoral care ministry serving patients and their families, within a clinical environment including critical and emergency care; leading or participating in hospital liturgies and services in the chapel, mortuary, ward, or bedside; and, professional relationship building and pastoral care of staff, strengthening the pastoral care department.
 Placement usually takes place between Sunday and Wednesday of each week, for an average of 19 hours per week, with classes in Maynooth on Thursday and Friday.
 Candidates may also be required to participate in a number of block placements in their placement sites, with an extended contact time of 22-25 hours per week.

-Placement education sites, or 'Teaching Hospitals', are assigned to the student by the PT430 Pastoral Practice Module Lead.
+Placement education sites, or 'Teaching Hospitals', are assigned to the student by the PT430 Pastoral Practice Module Coordinator, who is working in collaboration with the Catholic Healthcare Chaplaincy Board.
 The Pastoral Practice module includes the following: mentoring support with an on-site Placement Contact Person (the Director of Pastoral Care/Head Chaplain) or his/her Designated Alternate; one-to-one consultation with an assigned staff mentor in the Pontifical University; two visits by an assigned Placement Supervisor; participation in weekly small-group, peer-support, theological reflection sessions; and, an end-of-year integration day.
 The placement education experience is a central context for learning and growth, and is fundamental for the overall pastoral formation of the candidates.